-- Reviewing and verifying previous address information to determine evidence of a separate household, or verifying the student meets the U.S. department of Education's definition of "independent student" and - Reviewing prior year income tax returns to verify if a parent or guardian has claimed the student as a dependent (except if the student meets the Department of Education definition of "independent student" and - Verifying income provided by a parent by requiring a written certification from the individual providing the support.
-Certification is also required if the parent is providing no support to the student.
-Financial assistance that is provided by persons not living in the unit is part of annual income - Determining if the student is a "vulnerable youth".
-If the student qualifies as such, that is all that is necessary to consider them an "independent student."
-Vulnerable youth include: - The individual is an orphan, in foster care, or a ward of the court or was an orphan, in foster care, or a ward of the court at any time when the individual was 13 years of age or older. - o The individual is, or was immediately prior to attaining the age of majority, an emancipated minor or in legal guardianship as determined
+The individual must have established a household separate from the occupancy or the individual - meets the U.S. Department of Education's definition of an independent student.
+The individual must not be claimed as a dependent by parents or legal guardians pursuant to IRS regulations - Reviewing and verifying previous address information to determine evidence of a - separate household, or verifying the student meets the U.S. department of - Education's definition of "independent student" and - i Reviewing prior year income tax returns to verify if a parent or guardian has claimed - the student as a dependent (except if the student meets the Department of Education - definition of "independent student" and - i Verifying income provided by a parent by requiring a written certification from the - y individual providing the support.
+Certification is also required if the parent is providing - i no support to the student.
+Financial assistance that is provided by persons not living in - the unit is part of annual income - L Determining if the student is a "vulnerable youth".
+If the student qualifies as such, that - ε is all that is necessary to consider them an "independent student."
+Vulnerable youth - 1 include: - The individual is an orphan, in foster care, or a ward of the court or was an orphan, in foster care, or a ward of the court at any time when the individual was 13 years of age or older. - The individual is, or was immediately prior to attaining the age of majority, an emancipated minor or in legal guardianship as determined by the court of competent jurisdiction in the individual's state of legal residence. - The individual has been verified during the school year in which the application is submitted as either an unaccompanied youth who is a homeless child or youth (as defined in section 725 of the McKinney-Vento Homeless Assistance Act) or as unaccompanied, at risk of homelessness, and self-supporting, by-

-- by the court of competent jurisdiction in the individual's state of legal residence. - The individual has been verified during the school year in which the application is submitted as either an unaccompanied youth who is a homeless child or youth (as defined in section 725 of the McKinney-Vento Homeless Assistance Act) or as unaccompanied, at risk of homelessness, and self-supporting, by- - A local educational agency homeless liaison, designated pursuant to section 722 (g)(1)(J)(ii) of the McKinney-Vento Homeless Assistance Act. - The director (or designee) of a program funded under the Runaway and Homeless Youth Act. - The director (or designee) of a program funded under subtitle B of title IV of the McKinney-Vento Homeless Assistance Act (relating to emergency shelter grants). - A financial aid administrator.
+A local educational agency homeless liaison, designated pursuant to section 722 (g)(1)(J)(ii) of the McKinney-Vento Homeless Assistance Act.

+The director (or designee) of a program funded under the Runaway and Homeless Youth Act.

+The director (or designee) of a program funded under subtitle B of title IV of the McKinney-Vento Homeless Assistance Act (relating to emergency shelter grants).
+A financial aid administrator.

-Reasons for denial of admission are addressed in the "Denial or Termination of Assistance" chapter.
+Reasons for denial of admission are addressed in the

+"Denial or Termination of Assistance" chapter.

-These reasons for denial constitute additional admission criteria.
+These reasons for denial constitute additional